ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 └────┴─────┴────────┴──────────────────────────────────┘
 ```

-Note: the format `JSONEachRow` was automatically determined by file extension `.jsonl`.
+Note: the format `JSONEachRow` was automatically determined by the file extension `.jsonl`.

 You can see an automatically determined structure using the `DESCRIBE` query:
 ```sql